cMarteli/maberse_bot/README.md

 # maberse_bot
+A simple discord bot written in Python.
-The ultimate Mark in terms of attack and defense.
+The ultimate bot in terms of attack and defense.

 # Commands:
 **the first two commands only need to be included in the message string.
 **All commands are case insensitive
 **Inserting a ? in front any message with a command will tell the bot to send a private message to the user instead of replying on the channel.